 Now that the detection algorithms have been refined to enable higher identification accuracy, and solutions providers have lowered prices to a range accessible to retailers, facial-recognition technologies are poised to surge into the retail world.
 And with megapixel IP cameras now standard, many stores are already equipped with the necessary hardware.
 All that’s left to do is plug them into the system.

-How the System Actually Works
+How This Retail Loss Prevention System Works

 First, a database is populated with the enrollees’ facial biometric information.
 Photos of known shoplifters are analyzed for identifying biometrics, such as length of the nose, distance between the eyes, and that mole beside the left nostril.
 Biometric profiles consisting of anywhere from tens of thousands to millions of these identifying parameters are compiled for each enrollee and linked to their name, photo, and detention history.
 Only people who are known to have committed criminal activity in the store are enrolled; average customers aren’t ever brought into the equation.